 With access to a chatbot via their smartphones, employees can capture their current mood, providing them with valuable insights that they can then take to a check-in with their manager.

-To help employees stay in a state of flow as long as possible, bot technology temporarily blocks non-urgent emails, giving your staff the headspace they need to really lose themselves in their work.
+To help employees stay in a state of flow as long as possible, Focus Mode temporarily blocks non-urgent emails, giving your staff the headspace they need to really lose themselves in their work.

 If an employee falls out of flow, they can discuss the underlying issues with their manager straight away.
 This represents a huge departure from a time when managers had little idea about employee disengagement until it was too late.